GuenterQuast/mPIXdaq/README.md

 The default data acquisition is based on the function *doSimpleIntegralAcquisition()* from  the *ADVACAM* *Python* API.
 A fixed number of frames (*acq_counts*) with an adjustable accumulation time (*acq_time*) are read from the miniPIX device and added up.

 The chosen readout mode is *PX_TPXMODE_TOT*, where "ToT" means "time over threshold".
-This quantity shows good proportionality to the deposited energy ath high signal values, but shows a strong non-linear behaviour for small signals near the detection threshold of the miniPIX.
+This quantity shows good proportionality to the deposited energy ath high signal values, but shows a strong non-linear behavior for small signals near the detection threshold of the miniPIX.
 Calibration constants are stored on the miniPIX device for each pixel, which are used to provide deposited energies per pixel in units of keV.